$6,295 | Completing Grades 9–12

 Behavioral Expectations

-We’ll send a Code of Conduct to review together.
+We’ll send a Participation Agreement for you and your child to review together.
 It sets the tone for a safe, supportive, and inclusive group experience.

 Trip Insurance

-Not required, but strongly recommended for international travel.
+Not required, but strongly recommended for domestic travel.

 You’re welcome to choose any provider.
 We can share recommendations if needed.